longzheng/open-dynamic-export/docs/configuration/battery.md

 ## Overview

-The system provides two battery control mechanisms:
+The project provides two battery control mechanisms:

 1. **Legacy Charge Buffer** (Simple): A basic override that ensures minimum charging headroom
 2. **Battery Power Flow Control** (Recommended): Intelligent control with SoC awareness, priority modes, and multi-inverter support

 > [!IMPORTANT]
 > These two mechanisms are **mutually exclusive**.
-The system will reject configurations that attempt to use both simultaneously.
+Configurations that attempt to use both simultaneously will be rejected.

 ## Battery Power Flow Control (Recommended)